AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 To learn SSH, you need at least two computers talking to each other: one playing client (the administrator's workstation or laptop), and one playing server (the remote system that the admin wants to log in to from afar).
 These days, multi-machine setups like this are easy to create using the magic of [Virtual Machine (VM)](https://simple.wikipedia.org/wiki/Virtual_machine) hypervisors, which can create many (virtual) machines in just a few clicks.
 Sometimes referred to as a [“Virtual Private Cloud” (VPC)](https://en.wikipedia.org/wiki/Virtual_private_cloud), these lab environments offer completely free and astonishingly powerful educational and operational opportunities.

 This workshop presents a brief crash course in configuring and hardening SSH.
-Along the way, we’ll also touch on some basics of spinning up a simple VPC using the free and open source [VirtualBox](https://en.wikipedia.org/wiki/VirtualBox) type-2 [hypervisor](https://en.wikipedia.org/wiki/Hypervisor) and the [Vagrant](https://en.wikipedia.org/wiki/Vagrant_%28software%29) hypervisor automation utility.
-We’ll have to create both the machines themselves and their virtualized network environment, so we'll cover some basic network engineering concepts as well.
-Finally, we’ll dig into the gritty of hardening (securing) your SSH server and client configurations so you can let your comrades in and keep [the CIA](https://www.ssh.com/ssh/cia-bothanspy-gyrfalcon) out.
+By digging into the gritty of hardening (securing) your SSH server and client configurations, you can be more confident that your computers are letting your comrades in and keeping [the CIA](https://www.ssh.com/ssh/cia-bothanspy-gyrfalcon) out.

 # Contents